wftutorials/opencv-tutorial/README.md

 [carplate_thres_100.png]

-We raise the threshold to **150** and the text in our image gets grainy
+We raise the threshold value to **150** and the text in our image gets grainy

 [grainy_thress_lplate.png]